-Tradeshow potential clients have a double objective: one to measure the market novelties (query for information), and second, to make new deals with partner companies and prospects while increasing the awareness of their brand.
+Tradeshow potential clients have two main goals: to measure the market novelties (query for information), and second, to make new deals with partner companies and prospects while increasing the awareness of their brand.

-One of them is to generate revenue via :
+One of them is to generate monetary revenue and brand value via :

 - The sale of stands/participation fees